TISUnion/PrimeBackup/docs/maintain/corrupted_blobs.md

 !!! warning

-    The following measures are for temporary emergency use only and do not fix the underlying corruption.
-The backup content restored using these options will be incomplete, and the relevant game files (e.g., world saves) may be corrupted.
-Use with caution after fully understanding the risks
+    The following measures are for temporary emergency use only and do not fix the underlying corruption; the backup content restored using these options will be incomplete, and the relevant game files (e.g., world saves) may be corrupted, so use them with caution after fully understanding the risks

 ### Skip Failed Files (`--fail-soft`)